anakib5/League-Of-Legends-Esports-Drafter/README.md

 # LoL Pro Draft Winrate Modeling and MCTS Draft Recommender

+> **Examples included**
+>
+> This repository includes an `examples` file containing ready-to-run command-line examples
+> demonstrating common workflows such as model training and MCTS draft recommendation.

+# LoL Pro Draft Winrate Modeling and MCTS Draft Recommender

-This repository implements a research grade League of Legends draft analysis system inspired by the paper "Winning Is Not Everything: Enhancing Draft Recommendation in MOBA Games" (arXiv:1806.10130).
+This repository implements a research-grade League of Legends draft analysis system inspired by the paper
+**"Winning Is Not Everything: Enhancing Draft Recommendation in MOBA Games"** (arXiv:1806.10130).

 The project combines:
 - A linear win probability model trained on professional drafts
 - A Monte Carlo Tree Search (MCTS / UCT) engine that simulates full drafts with picks and bans
-- Team specific champion priors for realistic professional draft recommendations
+- Team-specific champion priors for realistic professional draft recommendations

 Given a partial draft state, the system recommends the best next pick or ban.